WilliamPasternak/bread/README.md

 This is a full stack web application in which the user can
 - Create an account which is handled by Passport.js
 - Submit a Pay form which is stored on our servers.
+- Track their earnings and determine their average daily earnings.
 - Logged in users can edit and delete their own posts.
 - Upload salary verification documentation.
 Their image is temporarily stored on Cloudinary and a link to that image is stored in a MongoDB collection.
 - Review salaries in a dynamic table populated by EJS